 In the event future monthly revenue received by us from the "Assets," as defined in the Prime Agreement is less than 90% of the notes monthly payment due to Prime Table Games, then the note payments may, at our option, be adjusted to the higher of \$100,000 per month (for the Prime Table Games LLC note) and £64,000 per month (for the Prime Table Games UK note) or 90% of the monthly revenue amount.
-If we engage in this payment adjustment election, the note shall not be deemed in default and the interest rate of the note will increase 2% per annum for the duration of the note or until the standard payment schedule resumes.
+If we engage in this payment adjustment election, the note shall not be deemed in default and the interest rate of the note will increase an additional 2% above the annual interest rate or until the standard payment schedule resumes.